This post may contain affiliate links. Learn more.

-Apply conditioner in the same way you would shampoo; squeeze a small amount into the palm of your hand and then spread it throughout your hair by using your fingers.
+Apply conditioner in the same way you would shampoo: squeeze a small amount into the palm of your hand and then spread it through your hair by using your fingers.
 Most hair experts suggest that you start at your neck and work your way up.

 3. Apply away from the roots